publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIX/m__us_usc_t42_s1101.md

  __Prior Provisions__

     A prior section 1101, [act Aug.
 14, 1935, ch.
-531][/us/act/1935-08-14/ch531], title IX, § 901, [49 Stat.
+531, title IX][/us/act/1935-08-14/ch531/tIX], § 901, [49 Stat.
 639][/us/stat/49/639], related to imposition of tax.
 For further details, see Prior Law note set out preceding this section.

  __Amendments__

     1997—Subsec. (c)(5).
 [Pub.
 L. 105–33][/us/pl/105/33] added par.
 (5).

     1992—Subsec. (f)(2).
 [Pub.
-L. 102–318, § 531(d)(1)][/us/pl/102/318/s531/d/1], struck out designation for subpar.
+L. 102–318][/us/pl/102/318], § 531(d)(1), struck out designation for subpar.
 (A), substituted “The” for “Except as provided in subparagraph (B), the”, and struck out subpar.
 (B) which read as follows: “With respect to the fiscal years ending June 30, 1970, June 30, 1971, and June 30, 1972, the balance in the employment security administration account at the close of each such fiscal year shall not be considered excess but shall be retained in the account for use as provided in paragraph (1) of subsection (c) of this section.”

     Subsec. (g).
 [Pub.
-L. 102–318, § 531(d)(2)][/us/pl/102/318/s531/d/2], struck out subsec. (g) which read as follows:
+L. 102–318][/us/pl/102/318], § 531(d)(2), struck out subsec. (g) which read as follows:

     “(1) With respect to calendar years 1988, 1989, and 1990, the Secretary of the Treasury shall transfer from the employment security administration account—